Thrity

 “The warmth and humanity that fills Thrity’s books was felt deeply in the room.” — Learning 4 All Seasons

 Thrity Umrigar is the best-selling author of the novels Bombay Time, The Space Between Us, If Today Be Sweet, The Weight of Heaven, The World We Found, The Story Hour, Everybody’s Son, The Secrets Between Us, and Honor.
 She is also the author of the memoir, First Darling of the Morning, as well as children’s books Sugar In Milk, When I Carried You in My Belly, and Binny’s Diwali.
 Her books have been translated into several languages and published in over twenty countries.
-Her most recent novel, Honor, was a Reese Book Club pick for 2022.
-Her new novel, The Museum of Failures, will be published in Sept.
-2023.
+Her novel, Honor, was a Reese Book Club pick for 2022 and her newest novel, The Museum of Failures, was a Book Riot Best Book of 2023.

 The Space Between Us was a finalist for the PEN/Beyond Margins award, while her memoir was a finalist for the Society of Midland Authors award.
 If Today Be Sweet was a Chautauqua Literary and Scientific Circle selection, while her other books have been Community Reads selections.
 Thrity is the winner of the Cleveland Arts Prize, a Lambda Literary award and the Seth Rosenberg prize.